viant/structology/README.md

 Initially we have a few project holding marker abstraction to finally move it to this project.

+This project also implement a state that wraps arbitrary go struct, and provide selectors to dynamically access/mutate any nested/addressable values, if set marker is defined all set operation also would flag respective marker field

 ## Usage

+##### Set Marker
 ```go
 type (
     HasEntity struct {